Geometric and physical interpretation of the action principle: Discussion and conclusions

 Note that the true physical content is in the displacement field $\vec{S}$ and the counting form $\omega$ whose properties descend from the assumptions.
 The action, the Lagrangian and the potential $\theta$ are not uniquely defined and are subject to a convenient, though still arbitrary, choice of gauge.
 The Lagrangian and the action, then, do not directly encode physical properties of the system.
 Saying that ``nature chooses the path that minimizes the action'', therefore, does not provide clear insight.
 On the other hand, the three assumptions give us a clear physical picture.

 Another interesting element is that a version of the principle of stationary actions holds even if \ref{assum_kineq} does not apply.
 In this case the ``Lagrangian'' $L(q,\dot{q},p,t)$ depends on conjugate momentum as well.
-Also note that the cases where the Lagrangian does not admit a Hamiltonian are exactly the cases where the action principle fails to yield a unique solution.
+That is, the principle holds on all Hamiltonian systems, whether or not they admit a Lagrangian.
+Conversely, the cases where the Lagrangian does not admit a Hamiltonian are exactly the cases where the principle of stationary action fails to yield a unique solution, thus does not hold.
+These are the cases where the Lagrangian is not hyperregular.
+Therefore the principle of stationary action holds for all Lagrangian systems that admit a Hamiltonian, but also for all Hamiltonian systems whether of not they admit a Lagrangian.
 In this sense, the action principle is better understood as a feature of Hamiltonian mechanics, instead of Lagrangian mechanics\cite{souriau1970structure, arnold1989mathematical}.

 As a final comment, note that privileging the Hamiltonian picture is more in line with quantum mechanics; the idea of $\omega$ as a tool to count states is in line with statistical mechanics; expression \ref{mdof_potential_expression} is remarkably similar to that of the relativistic four-momentum.
 This is one of the key insights we get from our Reverse Physics approach: there is a unity among the different physical theories that begs to be brought to light.
-We are convinced that a version of this geometrical understanding must exist in the quantum world.
+We are convinced that a version of this geometric understanding must exist in the quantum world.